Agadir Souss-massa, Morocco Travel Guide

 Most visitors find entry to Morocco straightforward.

-Many nationalities enjoy visa-free entry for tourism for stays up to 90 days.
+Many nationalities enjoy visa-free entry for visitor economy for stays up to 90 days.
 This involves citizens of the EU, United States, Canada, United Kingdom, Australia, and New Zealand.

-Morocco imposes it's free for tourists to enter generally.
+Morocco imposes there are no general entry fees for visitors.
 Upon arrival at Agadir Al Massira Airport (AGA) or any other port of entry, proceed to immigration control.
 A landing card needs completion.

 You typically need no special permits for standard tourist activities within Agadir or for typical day trips from the city.